DenzelBraithwaite/Vault-of-Knowledge/sql.md

 FROM
     table_name;

--- Selecting top 5 results
+-- Selecting top 5 results, taking all columns
-SELECT TOP(5) FROM table_name;
+SELECT TOP(5) * FROM table_name;
 ```

 In the real world however, it's very rare that we want to query entire tables, usually we only want specific data.
+It's common to create **views** so we can query from a limited amount of tables and fields(_columns_).

 <br>